 Q: “I read your book but was disappointed that you didn’t focus very much on the neurogenic bowel.
 It seemed like that was only mentioned as an afterthought.
 I can deal with the neurogenic bladder but the bowel issue is my bigger concern and it is hampering my ability to rejoin the land of the living after being diagnosed with and having surgery for a spinal cord arterio-venous malformation.
 Doctors just don’t ‘get it.’”

-Man, do I feel her pain.
+Man, do I feel your pain.
 The bowel topic was the most embarrassing thing about writing the book for me.
-Women sometimes discuss their frequent visits to the rest room for the bladder to each other, but never mention the bowel or skid marks they suffer because of losing control of their bowels.
+Women sometimes discuss their frequent visits to the restroom for their bladders to each other, but never mention the bowel or skid marks they suffer because of the loss of control of their bowels.
 I sat on a precipice as I was writing.
 Should I let go of all the dignity I had mustered and be completely honest regarding all the loss of control I now experienced, OR retain a small portion of it and just write about the bladder.
 I chose the first as you know.
 So I stand before you as a fighting voice for those with neurogenic bowel, as well as bladder.

-I have suffered more due to issues related to my bowel, recently.
+I have suffered even more indignities due to issues related to my bowel, recently.
 Over the winter, just a few months back, I went to the Emergency Room, with what I thought was an appendicitis.
 I was wrong.
 It was a bowel blockage.
-So painful! – But worse than that I had lots of problems getting my bowel working for a month or so afterwards.
+So painful!
+But worse than that, I had lots of problems getting my bowel working for a month or so afterwards.
 I was “grounded”, so to speak, from many activities that I really enjoy.
-In the middle of dealing with it, I called my doctor.
-He said take “this” and “that” . . . but what I wanted was coping strategies and advice on how to live my life.
+In the midst of dealing with it, I called my doctor.
+He said take “this” and “that” . . . but what I really wanted was “coping strategies” and advice on how to live my life.
 I felt so frustrated.
 Honestly, I felt abandoned by him.

-I understand the frustration with either a sluggish or leaky bowel that is so temperamental and stops behaving as it did when I were young with the least little change.
+I understand the frustration with either a sluggish or leaky bowel – one that is so temperamental and stops behaving as it did when I was young, with the least little change in my routine or diet.
 I ESPECIALLY wish this part of our disability was not the butt of jokes.
 My wish is that we can have an honest conversation with one another — to help each other deal with it.

 It could be that my symptoms are simply not as severe as the reader who asked this question.
 Perhaps we could use this post as an opportunity to open up to a broader conversation on bowel disorders due to a neurologic origin.